-We encourage young people to take responsibility and give them the opportunity to volunteer in sessions.
+We encourage young people aged 14 to 19 to take responsibility and give them the opportunity to volunteer in sessions.
 Volunteering gives young people self-esteem, confidence, empowerment and a sense of responsibility, as they take a lead in advocating for their peers and help provide the youth service they want to see.

 Volunteering opportunities are tailored to fit individual young people, who choose which age group and activities to get involved with, which qualifications to aim for, and how much time they are able to commit to volunteering.
 Salmon is committed to meeting young people where they are at and enabling them to move on from there to bigger and greater things.